Iva-Cvetkovska/python/Search/uninformed_search/README.md

 # Snake
 In this problem, there is an additional layer of complexity: we need to keep track of the **direction** in which the snake is facing.
 Possible directions are: north (N), south (S), east (E), west (W).
 The objective is to **eat all green apples** and avoid the red ones as they are poisonous.
 The only **allowed actions** are moveForward, turnLeft and turnRight.

+# Football
+In this playing field we have a player and a ball.
+The objective is to push the ball to the goal fields without hitting enemies.
+The enemies and goal have fixed positions.
+Additionally the ball is not suppose to enter enemy neighbouring fields while the player is not allowed to enter the same field as the enemies or ball.